About debugging bare-metal symmetric multiprocessing systems

 nexti commands), then the currently selected processor steps one instruction.
 The exception to this is when a

 Depending on your system, there might be a delay between one processor running or stopping and another processor running or stopping.
-This delay can be very large.
+This delay can be very large because the debugger must manually run and stop all the processors individually.

 In rare cases, one processor might stop and one or more of the others fails to stop in response.
 This can occur, for example, when a processor running code in secure mode has temporarily disabled debug ability.
 When this occurs, the Debug Control view displays the individual state of each processor (running or stopped), so that you can see which ones have failed to stop.
 Subsequent run and step operations might not operate correctly until all the processors stop.